zabrewer/MerakiSNMP/README.md

 # Introduction

 MerakiSNMP will retrieve SNMP settings from one or more Meraki organizations and/or the individual network SNMP settings for the same organizations.

-Meraki dashboard has different SNMP MIBS that are supported at the organization level and other SNMP MIBS at the network level so org-level and network-level SNMP settins are seperate from one another.
+Meraki dashboard has different SNMP MIBS that are supported at the organization level and other SNMP MIBS at the network level so org-level and network-level SNMP settings are seperate from one another.

 See this meraki KB article for details:

 https://documentation.meraki.com/General_Administration/Monitoring_and_Reporting/SNMP_Overview_and_Configuration